-Mini apple pie bites are incredibly moreish sweet treats that are just so easy to make.
+Mini apple pie bites are incredibly tasty sweet treats that are just so easy to make.
 Gooey and delicious, the baked apple is wrapped in buttery crescent roll pastry and flavored with sugar, cinnamon and crunchy pecans.

-This recipe uses shop-bought crescent roll dough which can be used as a shortcut in many different pastry recipes.
+This recipe uses store-bought crescent roll dough which can be used as a shortcut in many different pastry recipes.
 Take a look at some of our other crescent roll recipes, such as this Mexican-style Taco Ring and these light and flaky Cherry Danishes.

-INGREDIENTS TO MAKE APPLE PIE BITES
+APPLE PIE BITES INGREDIENTS

 - 2 (8-ounce) tubes of Pillsbury Original Crescent Rolls